 5. Less is more.

-In fact, if your curls are tight, Eric says, “LESS is seriously MORE.
+There is a myth out there that curly hair needs a lot of product.
+True, curly hair can be porous and therefore absorb product.
+However, if your curls are tight, Eric says, “LESS is seriously MORE.
 This type of hair doesn’t behave with too much product fighting against it.
-Stick to leave in conditioners, light styling creams, and a primer like SEAL spray to moisten and prep for the creams.”
+Stick to leave in conditioners, light styling creams like WAVE or NUVO, and a primer like SEAL spray to moisten and prep for the creams.”

 And a bonus tip from Eric…